 Chief David Vallely is a retired Springfield, Missouri police officer and trainer.
 He was sworn in as chief on Tuesday June 21, 2005.
 David grew up in Springfield and has worked in Mt.
 Grove, Ava, and El Dorado Springs prior to his law enforcement career.
 He is a graduate of Drury University and the Springfield Police Academy.
 David is married to Christine and they have three grown children.
 He enjoys woodworking and reading non fiction books.
+Mr. Vallely is set to retire the end of April and the new Police Chief Chris McPhail will take over the department at that time.

 Marilyn Horn is the Administrative Assistant for the Battlefield Police Department.
 She is a native of Springfield, Missouri.
 She has held numerous administrative positions both in Missouri and Ohio in the medical equipment field.
 In her spare time, she enjoys needlework, decorating and spending time with her husband and two adult sons.